Returning User Verification

 | Tier 1 | Instant — no user interaction | User has a valid VP token in localStorage for this origin. |

-| Tier 2 | Email + OTP code | User has verified before (on this or another site) but doesn't have a local token. |
+| Tier 2 | Email + OTP code | User has verified with your organization but doesn't have a valid local token. |

 | Tier 3 | Full camera + ID flow | First-time user, or existing credentials are expired or insufficient. |